Best Styles of Gutters

 Materials and Sizes

 In terms of materials, half-round gutters come in the same varieties as k-style gutters.
 You can choose from aluminum, copper, steel, zinc, or vinyl half-round gutters.
 Half-round gutters are typically between 5 and 6 inches in width, but anything between 4 and 8 inches in width is available.
-They typically come in 10 foot seamless sections, which can be easily installed and attached to downspouts by a gutter contractor.
+They typically come in 10 foot seamless sections.
+These can be easily installed and attached to downspouts by a gutter contractor.

-Pros of Half-Round Gutters
+Benefits of Half-Round Gutters

 There are plenty of benefits of half-round gutters.
 Rather than being better or worse than k-style gutters, half-round gutters simply offer different pros and cons.
 Here are some noteworthy benefits of half-round gutters:

-Cons of Half-Round Gutters
+Downsides of Half-Round Gutters

 The more complex installation involved with half-round gutters may also lead to higher labor costs.
 However, be sure to check the local installation rates in your area before turning away from this gutter style.

 While this style is not as common on U.S. homes, if you want gutters with a unique look, custom-built fascia gutters may be a good choice for you.
 These gutters, which are generally 5 to 7 inches in width, are a popular choice for those with large homes.
 They are the most efficient at diverting water away from roofs, since they have bigger surface areas than other gutter styles.
 They are seamless and rectangular in shape, and can give your home’s exterior a stylish and contemporary look.